jackindisguise/final-fantasy-vii-catalog/src/README.md

 ---
 Processes the formatted script from `formatted.txt` and pops out the processed script in `processed.txt`.

-`autoprocess.js`
+`process_all.js`
 ---
-Automatically processes all formatted scenes in `../text/formatted`
+Automatically processes all formatted scenes in `../scene/formatted`

-`generateKanjiTable.js`
+`generate_kanji.js`
 ---
-Generates a Kanji table and stores it in `kanjiTable.JSON` for use in other scripts.
+Generates a Kanji table and stores it in `kanji.JSON` for use in other scripts.

-`generateKanjiInOrder.js`
+`generate_kanji_order.js`
 ---
-Creates kanji lists from `kanjiTable.JSON` and places them in `../text/kanji/`.
+Creates kanji lists from `kanji.JSON` and places them in `../kanji/`.

+`generate_scene_kanji.js`
+---
+Generate data regarding kanji in each scene and places it in `../kanji/COMPREHENSIVE.md`.